foster55f/Java-Project/README.md

 7. Logout

 ## Setup:
 In order to run this program, you can start by cloning down this repo.
-Since this is in java, you will need to compile the java files into class files, so from the directory run this command to compile your classes:
+Since this is in java, you will need to compile the java files into class files, so from the sample file run this command to compile your classes:
 ```
 javac Main.java, javac UserData.java, javac Login.java, javac User.java
 ```